-Sudan Sunrise works with individuals from diverse religious backgrounds identities facilitating reconciliation efforts to ensure lasting peace in Sudan and South Sudan.
+Sudan Sunrise works with individuals from diverse religious backgrounds and identities to facilitate reconciliation efforts which will ensure lasting peace in Sudan and South Sudan.
 Primarily focused on the dream of the late Manute Bol, we center our efforts on building schools, creating education opportunities and religious reconciliation.

 “I have always believed that the definition of a successful life must include serving others.
 By that measure, Manute Bol’s was extraordinarily successful.
 Manute was a great athlete and humanitarian: a man of generosity and of grace.
 I want to thank [Sudan Sunrise] for continuing his noble cause–building 41 schools for children in Manute’s war-torn Sudan.
 Good luck–and Godspeed.” – President George H.W.
 Bush